isralduke/thatbook/28-hosea.md

 > <a name="9:1">9:1</a> O Israel, do not rejoice jubilantly like the nations,
 > for you are unfaithful to your God.
-> You love to receive a prostitute's wages
+> You love to receive a prostitute’s wages
 > on all the floors where you thresh your grain.
 > <a name="9:2">9:2</a> Threshing floors and wine vats will not feed the people,
 > and new wine only deceives them.